Sheboygan Area Youth Symphony

 The Sheboygan Area Youth Symphony has a rich history of talented musicians, dedicated conductors and tireless volunteers.
 Many of its current and former members have performed with the Sheboygan Symphony and many other orchestras around the nation.

-The Concert Orchestra continues to grow artistically and this season they will be under the direction of Michael Lund Ziegler.
+The Concert Orchestra continues to grow artistically and this season they will be under the direction of Jeremiah Eis.
 This group was founded in 1982 as a full orchestra of about 35 musicians under the leadership of co-conductors, Debbie Williamson and Lewis Schmidt.
 Today the Concert Orchestra has grown to over 70 musicians, representing 19 different communities and 29 different schools, including many homeschoolers.
 The orchestra has performed nationally and even internationally, recently taking performing tours to Toronto, Canada and Charleston / Myrtle Beach, South Carolina.
 During the 2013-2014 season, the Concert Orchestra traveled to Boston, Massachusetts, performing several outstanding public concerts and enjoying many of the historical sights around the Boston area.

 Our newest ensemble, Sinfonia, began its first season in 2012 as a small string orchestra.
 In 2014, Sinfonia expanded to include woodwinds, brass and percussion to offer a high quality intermediate-level full orchestra experience.
 The ensemble will experience growth in both numbers and musicianship as they explore a greater variety of repertoire.
-Sinfonia will be performing its fifth season under the baton of Fabian Qamar.
+Sinfonia will be performing its sixth season under the baton of Fabian Qamar.

 In February 2004, the Youth Symphony started a new tradition by performing in the new Stefanie Weill Center for the Performing Arts in Sheboygan.
 The orchestra worked hard to prepare musically for this special concert, and received rave reviews from the audience.